 From the sublime beauty of Bartók’s string quartets to the dramatic intensity of Liszt’s symphonic poems, Hungarian composers have made their mark on the world of classical music in countless ways.

-In this article, we will explore the lives and works of some of the most influential and celebrated Hungarian composers of all time.
+In this article, we will explore the lives and works of 10 of the greatest Hungarian composers of all time.
 Let’s get started.

 1. Franz Liszt

 First on our list is Franz Liszt, a renowned Hungarian composer, and pianist of the 19th century.
 Born in 1811 in Doborján, Hungary, he began composing music at the young age of eight and eventually started taking piano lessons and performing in concerts.

 Liszt’s exceptional piano skills and compositions made him a prominent figure in the classical music world.
 He was known for his beautiful piano compositions, brilliant strength and energy, and intense precision.